 Regional Growth Risk Management

-Regional municipalities, cities and towns often have to plan and invest for population growth as either mandated by themselves or by higher levels of government.
+Regional municipalities, cities, and towns often have to plan and invest for population growth as either mandated by themselves or by higher levels of government.

-Planning to accommodate growth is however a complex task and regional growth comes with its rewards, costs and risks.
+Planning to accommodate growth is however a complex task and regional growth comes with its rewards, costs, and risks.

 Regional growth planning requires a holistic approach to planning, not silo-by-silo planning.
 This requires a region and its environment to be modelled as an interconnected system.
 Growth decisions are necessarily made in the context of the impacts on the entirety of the system.
 Without a holistic appraisal of the complete profile of risks and benefits associated with planning decisions, traditional economic and population analysis, no matter how accurate, will only capture a fraction of the consequences.

-For this reason, our clients use our socio-economic, agent-based simulation platform to overcome the complexity of understanding how the risks of growth can emerge from a complex and interconnected socio-economic system.
+For this reason, our clients use our socio-economic, agent-based simulation platform to overcome the complexity of understanding how the risks of growth can emerge from a complex and interconnected system.
 Our internally consistent and multidisciplinary analysis leads to the appreciation of the dependencies of planning decisions on the whole system over time.

 Rewards of Growth

-- Knowing who benefits within the region and beyond its political borders helps with identifying alliances, finding funding solutions and making the case for others to do their bit for growth.
+- Knowing who benefits within the region and beyond its political borders helps with identifying alliances, finding funding solutions, and making the case for others to do their bit for growth.

-- The taxation revenues generated for other levels of government and whether those benefits are reinvested to optimize the success of local growth.
+- The taxation revenues generated for other levels of government, and whether those benefits are reinvested to optimize the success of local growth.

 - The impact of the investments that are meant to be made by other levels of government.
 The policies of other levels of government can either accelerate growth or impede it.
-Knowing what these risks are and their significance is vital for growth planning and management
+Knowing what these risks are and their significance is vital for growth planning and management.

-- The timing and size of investments required to realize the rewards of growth should be respected, otherwise, a region could be at risk of building bridges to nowhere, having water/waste water investments stand idle for decades or not having enough social services to accommodate changing and growing demographics.
+- The timing and size of investments required to realize the rewards of growth should be respected, otherwise, a region could be at risk of building bridges to nowhere, having water/wastewater investments stand idle for decades, or not having enough social services to accommodate changing and growing demographics.

 Costs of growth